Do you dream of working from anywhere?

 How to Market Your Skills

-When using social media, you can join Facebook groups for VA’s and remote workers, influencers, and more.
+Using social media, you can join Facebook groups for VA’s and remote workers, influencers, and more.

 You may want to use your existing network to find gigs.
 If you know entrepreneurs or executives, let them know what you are doing and what kind of clients you want to work for.
 If you have a mailing list, you could send everyone in your network an email.

-If you have other VAs in your network, they may have people that have approached them about their services but been unable to take on extra clients.
+If you have other VAs in your network, they may have people that have approached them about their services but have been unable to take on extra clients.
 If you have friends in your niche, it will be easier to find jobs and refer your clients to people that have different skillsets than you.

 You may want to reach out to small business owners in your area to see if they need the assistance you offer.
 While being a virtual assistant typically means you won’t be physically in the office or business, being face to face can help business owners see how they’re spending time on tasks that they can outsource.